Nogo4/myhunter/README.md

 ### Running the Game

 Once compiled, run the program to start the game.
-Use the keyboard controls to move and shoot:

-- **Arrow Keys**: Move the character
-- **Spacebar**: Shoot

 Try to shoot the targets and avoid obstacles while keeping an eye on your score and remaining lives.